franciscocorrales/YouTube-Mark-As-Watched/README.md

 - Icons created by Muhamad Ulum from Flaticon

 ## TODO
-can we add a setting, that the user can enable or not, if enabled the script should automatically detect when a video finishes reproducing, and will execute this. making sure that the video is marked as Watched.
+Can we add a setting, that the user can enable or not, if enabled the script should automatically detect when a video finishes reproducing, and will execute this. making sure that the video is marked as Watched.

 Be careful that we are not introducing a infinite loop.

+Be able to Mark as Watched in the home, overview and other pages.